parhelia512/FinalEngine/CodeReview.md

 ### Other

 - [ ] There are no empty blocks of code or unused variables.
-- [ ] Collections are initialised with a specific estimated capacity, where appropriate (if you don't know the size, let it grow).
+- [ ] Collections are initialized with a specific estimated capacity, where appropriate (if you don't know the size, let it grow).
 - [ ] Arrays are checked for out of bounds conditions, just in case.
 - [ ] `StringBuilder` is used to concatenate large strings.
 - [ ] Floating point numbers are not compared for equality, except in the case where a data structure requires it, such as vector comparison.
 - [ ] Loops have a set length and correct termination conditions.
 - [ ] Blocks of code inside loops are as small as possible.
-- [ ] Order/index of a collection is not modified when it is being looped over, unless _absoutely_ neccessary.
+- [ ] Order/index of a collection is not modified when it is being looped over, unless _absoutely_ necessary.
 - [ ] No object exists longer than necessary
 - [ ] Law of Demeter is not violated
 - [ ] Do any of the changes assume anything about input?
 If so, is the assumption fairly accurate or should it be omitted?